DCenten0/GeoData_WS2024_2_Final_GroupB20/README.md

 <h3>💧 Task 2 - Nitrate Concentration Movie</h3>

 * **Data Management:** Integration of nitrate concentration measurements into PostgreSQL/PostGIS.
-* **Temporal Visualization:** Creation of a temporal animation in QGIS showcasing nitrate levels from the 1960s to present.
+* **Temporal Visualization:** Creation of a temporal animation in QGIS showcasing nitrate levels from the 2010s to 2019.

 <h3>🌳 Task 3 - Supervised Land Cover Classification</h3>